,Dos and Don’ts of Websites for Small Business

 Data* About Websites for Small Business Owners

 Did you know that 92% of small business owners think that having a website is the most effective digital marketing strategy?
 That’s almost 100%!
-But only 71% of small business owners have a website!
-47% of small business owners handle marketing efforts on their own.
+But only 72% of small business owners have a website.
+47% of small business owners handle marketing efforts on their own, and spend less than 10k on digital marketing.
 This is because, although small business owners are very busy, they’re very budget conscious.
 Of the small businesses that have a website, 69% of them are having annual sales of over a million dollars in revenue!

 People are searching online more and more to find businesses to work with.
 So, you need to stake that claim if you don’t have one already.
 And a Facebook page is not a website.
 If you are sending traffic to your Facebook page there are some things to be aware of.
 First, you don’t own the platform.
 Maybe they shut you down.
 You don’t own the data.
 You can’t track the traffic to your page or retarget that traffic with other advertising.
 Those are a few reasons why we wouldn’t recommend that you rely on a social media profile as your website.

-Your website is a virtual representation of your business it is your online location where customers can find you learn more about your and interact with your brand.
+Your website is a virtual representation of your business it is your online location where customers can find you, learn more about you, and interact with your brand.

 Content On Websites For Small Business